noahhefner/website/content/posts/python-containerization/index.md

 docker build -f Dockerfile.take_2 -t take_two:latest .
 ```

 We can already see some huge improvements in our output.
-The build time has been reduced from 115 seconds to just 42 seconds.
+The build time has been reduced from 115 seconds to just 41 seconds.
+(I will omit the rest of the build logs from this point forward for brevity.)

 ```plaintext
 [+] Building 40.9s (11/11) FINISHED
 ```

-Additionally, we end up with a much smaller resulting image, just 76MB:
+Additionally, we end up with a much smaller resulting image, just 76MB.
+(Also omitting irrelevant information from the `docker inspect` command from this point forward for brevity.)

 ```json
 "Size": 76136781